EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 Items without documentation can be difficult for users to understand how to use properly.

-This lint is "allow" by default because it can be noisy, and not all projects may want to enforce everything to be documented.
+This lint is “allow” by default because it can be noisy, and not all projects may want to enforce everything to be documented.

 [missing-unsafe-on-extern](#missing-unsafe-on-extern)